 Tobacco use includes smoking and the use of smokeless tobacco in any form.
 Act 168 defines smoking as the carrying by a person a lighted cigar, cigarette, pipe or other lighted smoking device.
 Smoking/tobacco violations are submitted to the state Safe Schools Report 1303.
 Students found to be in violation of Act 168 will be reported to the appropriate police department for prosecution and, in addition, will receive an appropriate consequence in accordance with the Table of Discipline.
-Violations are cumulative from school year to school year during a student's enrollment in grades 9 through 12.
 Students found to be in possession of tobacco products will have the materials confiscated and a letter sent to their parents/guardians notifying them of the possession.

-The use of E-Cigarettes or any device that mimics the use of a cigarette is not permitted, is considered "smoking" for school purposes, and is subject to the same school consequences as if being in possession of a cigarette.
+The use of E-Cigarettes, any device that mimics the use of a cigarette, and the paraphernalia associated with cigarettes or e-cigarettes is not permitted, is considered "smoking" for school purposes, and is subject to the same school consequences as if being in possession of a cigarette or cigarette paraphernalia.